Top 10 Best and Worst Foods for Heart Health

 4. Alcohol

 Alcohol contains empty calories that can contribute to weight gain without providing any essential nutrition.
-Moreover, alcohol can have adverse interactions with certain blood pressure medications and other heart-related drugs, potentially compromising their effectiveness.
+Moreover, alcohol can have adverse interactions8 with certain blood pressure medications and other heart-related drugs, potentially compromising their effectiveness.
 To safeguard your heart health, it's essential to be mindful of your alcohol intake.
 Moderation is key, and it's advisable to follow recommended guidelines for alcohol consumption to support your overall well-being.

 5. Excess Fluids